arry043/Github-analyzer/README.md

 # 🔍 GitHub Profile Analyzer API

-A **production-ready** backend service that analyzes GitHub user profiles using the GitHub Public API and stores useful insights in a MySQL database.
+A **production-ready** backend service that analyzes GitHub user profiles using the GitHub Public API and stores useful insights in a MySQL.

 ---